link to ringley website

 Which Classes of Property Will the Building Safety Levy Cover ?

 The UK Government's proposed changes to building control regulations for high-rise buildings are stirring concerns among construction industry experts.
-They are worried about the decision's potential impact on new housing development, particularly in the build-to-rent (BTR) sector.
+They are worried about the decision's potential impact on new housing development, particularly in the build-to-rent (multi-family'>BTR) sector.
 Many industry observers have emphasised the significance of these changes, pointing out their potential repercussions on housing delivery across England.

 Under the Building Safety Act 2022, the Government is gearing up to introduce a new building safety levy on various residential developments.
-These include properties intended for sale as well as those designated for BTR, purpose-built student accommodation (PBSA) and private retirement housing.
+These include properties intended for sale as well as those designated for multi-family'>BTR, purpose-built student accommodation (PBSA) and private retirement housing.
 This broad application of the levy has raised concerns in the industry about its implications for the practicality of such developments.

 Viability and the Building Safety Levy